RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 ## Idea Protection

 If the screenwriter has not yet written the screenplay she has in mind, she is unable to rely on copyright law to protect her idea.
-But she wants to tell a producer about her idea in case the producer wants to hire her to write it.
-How can you prevent the producer from stealing the idea and developing it with someone else?
+But what if she wants to tell a producer about her idea, in case the producer wants to hire her to write it?
+How can she prevent the producer from stealing the idea and developing it with someone else?

 ## *Desny v.
 Wilder,* (CA. 1956).